MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 ### -DumpsterMessagesPerFolderCountReceiveQuota
 The DumpsterMessagesPerFolderCountReceiveQuota parameter specifies the maximum number of messages that can be contained in each folder in the Recoverable Items folder (called the dumpster in previous versions of Exchange).
 When a folder exceeds this limit, it can't store new messages.
 For example, if the Deletions folder in the Recoverable Items folder has exceeded the message count limit and the mailbox owner attempts to permanently delete items from their mailbox, the deletion will fail.

-To see the current value of this property, run the command Get-MailboxStatistics \<MailboxIdentity\> | Format-List DumpsterMessagesPerFolderCountReceiveQuota
+To see the current value of this property, run the command `Get-MailboxStatistics <MailboxIdentity> | Format-List DumpsterMessagesPerFolderCountReceiveQuota`.

 ```yaml
 Type: Int32